mmisw/mmiorr-docs/docs/gettingstarted.md

 4.3 Create vocabulary contents and associated metadata

-Once signed in, click the "Create vocabulary" button in the main MMI ORR page.
+Once signed in, click the "Create vocabulary" button in the main ORR page.

 You can start by selecting a class name (required field) and filling in the vocabulary contents, that is, the list of terms and associated information (e.g., description):